 Editorial proofing focuses on the video's content, such as the accuracy of the information, the clarity of the messaging, and the effectiveness of the storytelling.

-During editorial proofing the video team along with internal and sometimes external stakeholders are all looking for content issues that might affect the effectiveness of the video once it hits the real world.
+During editorial proofing the video team along with internal and sometimes external stakeholders are all looking for content issues that might impact the effectiveness of the video once it hits the real world.

 Steps in the video proofing process: How it works